FAQ's

 Every day, clients can go for a walk and can visit a local shop where goodies and treats can be purchased so please bring some additional funds with you.
 Any purchase of alcohol or medication is strictly prohibited.

-Can I Bring My Car?
+Can I Bring my Car to Rehab?

 If you are entering treatment with us, it is likely that you have a dependency to alcohol or drugs may be intoxicated on admission.
 We cannot condone driving whilst under the influence of either drugs or alcohol and would advise that a family member or friend drive your vehicle to the centre for you on admission; leaving you free to leave us at the end of your treatment (drug and alcohol-free) behind the wheel of your own car.